Vatican butler alleges harsh conditions after arrest

 "At times the pope asked questions about things he should have been informed about," Gabriele said, adding: "I became convinced that it is easy to manipulate a person who has enormous decisions-making power in his hands."

-He said he went to his "confessor" when he realised he was doing something wrong but did not stop and that he was never was offered money for the leaked documents.
+He said he went to his "confessor" when he realized he was doing something wrong but did not stop and that he was never was offered money for the leaked documents.

 The letter-writer, Archbishop Carlo Maria Vigano, was later posted to Washington despite pleading to be allowed to remain at the papal state.